BryanKCodes/tp/docs/DeveloperGuide.md

 ---

 **Step 2.**
-The user executes `filter rk Gold`.
+The user executes `filter rk/Gold`.
 The `FilterCommandParser` creates a `FilterCommand` containing a `FilterPredicate` that checks each person’s rank.
 `Model#updateFilteredPersonList(predicate)` is called, and the UI updates to show only matching entries.

 ---

 **Step 3.**
-The user then runs `filter rk Gold rl Mid`.
+The user then runs `filter rk/Gold rl/Mid`.
 Now, the displayed list includes only persons whose rank is Gold **and** whose role is Mid.

 ---